Everything you should know about Security Token Offering

 There are certain prerequisites to consider a crypto token as a security token.
 The crypto tokens should subject to federal laws and legal regulations.

-For example, to launch a security token in the United States, it must pass the Howey Test and follow some specific regulations.
+For example, to launch an STO in the United States, it must pass the Howey Test and follow some specific regulations.

 We shall now discuss how regulations can have an impact on the security token offering.